LunarWatcher/Genesis/README.md

 ### Runtime requirements

-* GPU supporting OpenGL 4.0
+* GPU with support for OpenGL 4.0
 * Operating system: Theoretically all, support guaranteed on Ubuntu 20.04 and derivatives